angularsen/UnitsNet/README.md

 ![wpfmvvmsample_219w](https://user-images.githubusercontent.com/787816/34913417-094332e2-f8fd-11e7-9d8a-92db105fbbc9.png)

 The purpose of this app is to show how to create an `IValueConverter` in order to bind XAML to quantities.

-NOTE: A lot of reflection and complexity were introduced due to not having a base type.
-See #371 for discussion on adding base types.

 ### <a name="precision"></a>Precision and Accuracy